 Investing for the future of our participants is a long-term commitment and investment of the System's assets demand constant attention and specialized expertise.
-Member and employer contributions totaled \$ 2.0 billion in 2023, and the System paid \$ 3.3 billion in retirement benefits during the year.
-The difference between contributions and benefits paid was funded from the System's investments.
-The investment portfolio experienced an annual return rate of 7.76 percent for the fiscal year, emphasizing the importance of conscientious attention to investment policies which include a long-term approach and diversified investment portfolio.
+Member and employer contributions totaled \$1.8 billion in 2021, and the System paid \$3.1 billion in retirement benefits during the year.
+The difference between contributions and benefits paid was funded through the System's investments which experienced an annual return rate of 32.71 percent for the fiscal year, emphasizing the importance of conscientious attention to investment policies.
 The Board of Trustees and staff continue to establish and operate under governing policies, which are founded upon prudent and sound fundamental investment principles.
-These policies focus on developing investment strategies which preserve the long-term value of the pension trust fund while producing the resources needed to meet the System's future benefit obligations.
+These policies focus on developing investment strategies, which preserve the long-term value of the pension trust fund while producing the resources needed to meet the System's future benefit obligations.
 To that end, the System continues to evaluate opportunities to diversify its overall investment portfolio to minimize risk and maximize investment returns.
 However, due to the nature of the stock market, those investments often move with the global market, reacting to events both globally and domestically which impact the entirety of the marketplace, including the PERS investment portfolio.

-PERS funding and sustainability have been the focus of attention over the past several years, in part due to increases in the total combined employer and employee contribution rate from 17.0 percent in 2005 to 26.9 percent today.
-Based on its funding policy and on the recommendation of the Board's actuarial consultants, the Board voted previously to gradually increase the employer contribution rate from 17.40 percent to 22.40 percent.
-Recent legislation has changed the amount and implementation of the employer contribution rate which is currently 17.9 percent effective July 1, 2024.
+PERS funding and sustainability have been the focus of attention over the past several years, in part due to increases in the total combined employer and employee contribution rate from 17.0 percent in 2005 to 26.4 percent today.
+Based on its funding policy and on the recommendation of the Board's actuarial consultants, the Board voted at its June 2018 meeting to increase the employer contribution rate from 15.75 percent to 17.40 percent effective July 1, 2019.
+Using the employer contribution rate of 17.40 percent, the results of the 2021 projection study show that the plan will have a funded ratio of 93.5 percent in 2047.